kasarama/Prescription_Reminder_Data_Faker/README.md

 # Prescription_Reminder_Data_Faker
-Faker is a servise that populates projects database
+Faker is a servise that populates system database

 ## How to populate database :